-But this recipe takes a more modern, quick-n-dirty approach!
+But this recipe is simplified and takes a more modern, quick-n-dirty approach!

-The key difference is in using canned beans in place of dry white beans.
+The key difference in this Fasolada recipe is in using canned beans in place of dry white beans.
 Needless to say, this small change shaved off a few hours of soaking time, immediately transforming Fasolada into a weeknight recipe.

 Yes, we take a shortcut here, but we don’t give up flavor.
 Absolutely not!

 At the outset, I use a combination of onions, garlic, celery and bay leaf.
 Warm spices are stirred in to continue adding aroma and depth.
 Finally, a splash of zesty lemon juice and fresh parsley add brightness.

 What to serve with Greek Bean Soup (Fasolada)?